Metric Learning from Limited Pairwise Preference Comparisons: Proofs and additional results for Section

 \begin{proof}[Proof of \Cref{thm:negative-result}] Fix $M' \in \Sym^+(\RR^d)$.
 It suffices to prove the result for a single user, since the covariates $v_k$'s impose no constraints on each other.
 Fix a pseudo-ideal point $v \in \RR^d$.
 Let $D$ be a design matrix induced by the collection of pairs $\{(x_{i_0}, x_{i_1})\}_{i=1}^m$ from a set of items $\Xcal = \{x_1,\ldots, x_N\}$.
 We show that when $\Xcal$ has generic pairwise relations, then there exists $v' \in \RR^d$ such $D(M, v) = D(M', v')$.
 By expanding and rearranging this equation, we obtain a linear system of equations $Av' = b$, where $A \in \RR^{m\times d}$ and $b \in \RR^m$, and where the $i$th set of equations is given by:

-The Rouch\'e–Capelli theorem states that the system $A\hat{u} = b$ has a solution if the rank of the augmented matrix $[A | b]$ is equal to the rank of the design matrix $A$.
+The Rouch\'e-Capelli theorem states that the system $A\hat{u} = b$ has a solution if the rank of the augmented matrix $[A | b]$ is equal to the rank of the design matrix $A$.
 If this is the case, then, there is a solution $v'$ for any choice of $M' \in \Sym^+(\RR^d)$.

 To finish the proof, we show that the ranks of $A$ and $[A|b]$ are equal.
 To this end, let $S$ be the edge-vertex incidence matrix induced by $\{(x_{i_0}, x_{i_1})\}_{i=1}^m$.
 Define the matrix $X \in \RR^{N \times d}$ and vector $b' \in \RR^{N}$ so that the $j$th row of each is: